JohnAD/RJSON/README.md

 Easy human *writability* is NOT a goal.
 It should be fairly easy for a person to read RJSON; but writing is very strict.
 Enough so that having a human write anything non-trivial in RJSON is going to be frustrating.

+The goals are to be met by a set of rules that:

+* state the standard for layout and indentiation, and
+* more precisely stating definitions of some elements.

 ## Target Libraries

 1. Javascript